jeonghanlee/Alarm-env/docs/Phoebus.md

 ### `make init`

-* Download the lastest phoebus source
+* Download the fastest phoebus source

 * Switch to a specific version defined in `$(SRC_TAG)` in `configure/RELEASE`